ChrisHodges/ToDataTable/README.md

 ### What is this?

-ToDataTable is a pair of .Net Core extension methods that allow you to create a .Net [DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable?view=netframework-4.8) or a SQL Server [Table-Valued Parameter](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/table-valued-parameters) from a collection of objects, e.g:
+ToDataTable is a pair of .NET extension methods that allow you to create a .NET [DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable?view=netframework-4.8) or a SQL Server [Table-Valued Parameter](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/table-valued-parameters) from a collection of objects, e.g:

 ```csharp
 IEnumerable<SomeClass> enumerable = new List<SomeClass();